 | Factual accuracy | Accurate but limited by analyst bandwidth and available film time | Invents stats and player names not in the source — AI fills gaps with plausible fiction | Same fabrication risk — generic tools have no access to your actual documents | Every output is sourced from your own documents — no fabricated data | Accuracy improves further as the system learns the patterns of your program |

-| Staff workload | 8–12 hrs per opponent report; fully manual — every season starts from scratch | Staff still locate, copy, and paste source material by hand — the inefficiency moves, it doesn't disappear | Partially automated but requires manual document prep every session | Documents ingested automatically; staff time goes to reviewing and approving, not analysing from scratch | Report generation accelerates as the system recognizes recurring patterns without being asked to |
+| Staff workload | 8–12 hrs per opponent report; fully manual — every season starts from scratch | Staff still locate, copy, and paste source material by hand — the inefficiency moves, it doesn't disappear | Partially automated but requires manual document prep every session | Information ingested automatically; staff time goes to reviewing and approving, not analysing from scratch | Report generation accelerates as the system recognizes recurring patterns without being asked to |

-| Full season of documents | Analyst must hold context manually — limited by memory and time | Hard reading-limit (context window) means full season logs cannot be processed at once | Same hard limit applies — most tools hit this ceiling with any substantial library | Smart research process pulls only the relevant pages from your full library on demand — no ceiling | Sources become more precise over time as the system builds a deeper understanding |
+| Full season of documents | Analyst must hold be organized and do it manually — limited by memory and time | Hard reading-limit means full season logs cannot be processed at once | Same hard limit applies — most tools hit this ceiling with any substantial library | Smart research process pulls only the relevant information from your full library — no ceiling | Sources become more precise over time as the system builds a deeper understanding |

-| Staff feedback | Implicit — experienced analysts improve, but knowledge walks out with staff turnover | No structured mechanism — corrections lost at end of each session; every report starts cold | Corrections not retained between reports | Coach edits are reinforce in reports — the system learns your standards | Feedback is learned as a permanent layer of your program's philosophy |
+| Staff feedback | Implicit — experienced analysts improve, but knowledge walks out with staff turnover | No structured mechanism — corrections lost at end of each session; every report starts cold | Corrections not retained between reports | Staff edits are reinforce in reports — the system learns your standards | Feedback is learned as a permanent layer of your program's philosophy |

 | Improves over time | Only if the same staff remains and works hard | Generic AI is taught to do many things, but at the end of the day, they are still generic | Other AI tools don't learn your system, terminology, or standards | Learns from every report cycle | Plena builds a deep fingerprint of your program, and the more you use it, the more helpful it becomes |